tsatria03/MusicPlayer/docks/readme.txt

 Backspace: Shuffles music from the game survive the wild, if pressed.
 Semicolon : Anounce currently focused music folder, if pressed.
 Backslash: Turns the shuffle sound on or off, if pressed.
-Escape: Quickly exitthe the program, if pressed.
+Escape: exitthe the program, if pressed.